ibis Styles Melbourne, The Victoria Hotel, Melbourne City’s Largest 3 1/2 star hotel.

 At one stage, The Vic, as it became known, was advertised as the largest hotel in the Commonwealth.
 Today it remains the largest three ½ star hotel in Australia.

-This historic hotel Melbourne known as a luxury hotel in the 20′s and 30′s, prided itself on its guest service, including porters being sent to meet guests arriving at Port Melbourne Docks and Spencer Street Train Station.
+This historic Melbourne hotel was known as a luxury hotel in the 20’s and 30’s, prided itself on its guest service, including porters being sent to meet guests arriving at Port Melbourne Docks and Spencer Street Train Station.

-A Coffee Palace differed from the regular hotels in Melbourne in another important way – it was a dry hotel – no alcohol!
+A Coffee Palace differed from the regular Melbourne city hotels in another important way – it was a dry hotel – no alcohol!
 Instead, patrons imbibed Beef Tea, mineral waters and, of course, coffee.
 Fortunately, things have changed and guests can now enjoy a drink in Vic’s Bar.

 The founder of the hotel was the Honourable James Munro, a former premier of Victoria.